Third Time’s a Charm on trek try

 On a 2016 hike, we met an Idaho couple testing llamas for their Central Idaho wilderness circuit from Hailey planned to end at Craters.

-Our friends never did the Craters leg of their trip, and our own attempts failed twice!
-Benefiting from past lessons learned, the third time was a charm despite unpredicted cold, wet, and windy weather, and a regrettable encounter with a surly rancher.
+This motivated us to try a hike from our house in Hailey across the lower Pioneers to Craters.
+We failed twice!
+But third try in summer 2020 was a charm despite unpredicted cold, wet, and windy weather, and a regrettable encounter with a surly rancher.